-Based on the above self assessment please tick the most appropriate overall evaluation of the situation.

-- 1. The working environment is satisfactory working at home may start. - 2.
-The working environment requires some adjustment/advice working at home may start once a plan to make improvements is agreed. - The working environment is unsatisfactory working at home may not proceed at present.

-Issue/Problem Recommended Action, Person Responsible and Date for Completion Priority Rating (Urgent, Important, Useful or Desirable)
+Based on the above se evaluation of the situat elf assessment please tick the mos ion. t appropriate overall 1.
+The working enviro .
+The working environment is satisfactory - working at home may start.
+The working environment requires some adjustment/advice - working at home may start once a plan to make improvements is agreed.
+The working enviro proceed at , , , If there are any issues indicate what action is to be taken Issue/Problem Recommended Action, Person Responsible and Date for Completion Priority Rating (Urgent, Important, I or Desirable) 4 Signed (manager): Date: Signed (HoS): Date:

-If there are any issues indicate what action is to be taken.

-Signed (manager): Date:

-Signed (HoS):

-Date:

-\square

-\square